twinstar6980/Twinning.Documentation/english/usage.md

 The user can use `Shell GUI` as if it were a normal application.

-When you open the application for the first time, you need to specify the core, scripts, and parameters to be used at runtime in the application settings, and a typical configuration is as follows:
+When you open the application for the first time, you need to specify the kernel, scripts, and parameters to be used at runtime in the application settings, and a typical configuration is as follows:

-1. `Core` = `<home>/core` .
+1. `Kernel` = `<home>/kernel` .

 2. `Script` = `<home>/script/main.js` .